Kristina01111000/test/README.md

 - using the email that github makes for me instead of real email
 - make a copy of git commands
 - https://training.github.com/ for pdf

+git bash works, can find the site, but cannot make changes to it